 The revised prudential guidelines, as released by the CBN, requires that banks should have themselves credit rated by a credit rating agency on a regular basis.
-It is also required that the credit rating be updated on a continuous basis from period to period.
+It is also required that the credit rating be updated on a continuous basis from year to year.